Get the latest strategies to protect your revenue in your inbox

 • Brand verification: Check if the website is an authorized retailer of the brand, especially for luxury or high-value items.

 In essence, spotting fake websites is about staying sharp and questioning the details.
-Each tip we’ve shared is a tool in your kit against online deception.
 Keep these pointers in mind, and you’ll navigate the digital world with greater confidence and security.

 Ways to report and take down a fraudulent website (on your own)